vedph/cadmus-doc/migration/rendering/architecture.md

 In this context, producing output essentially means **transforming JSON** documents.
 This may be done with a mix of different technologies, chosen according to data structure and export purposes:

 - as for the _architecture_, you can use builtin components, which are either generic components with a high level of customization, allowing you to get your output by just providing a configuration file; or specialized components, which, though still configurable, have a more specific logic (like the component used to generate a TEI apparatus).
-In most cases you can just combine generic and specialized builtin components to generate your desired output.
-Anyway, it is always possible to build your own components and use them as plugins.
+In most cases you can combine generic and specialized builtin components to generate your desired output.
+It is always possible to build your own components and use them as plugins.
 - as for _transformation technologies_, given that we start with JSON and we usually end with a text-based format, you can mix a number of approaches, using what best fits your scenario:
   - [JMESPath](https://jmespath.org/tutorial.html), a powerful selection and transformation language for JSON.
   - [XSLT](https://developer.mozilla.org/en-US/docs/Web/XSLT), by using a [component](components/json-renderers#xslt-json-renderer) which automatically [converts JSON](json-rendering) into an XML dialect.